 - Jim Augustyn, September 2023

 In the beginning . . .

-The first Solar Cat Book was published in 1979 by Ten Speed Press, in Berkeley, California.
-It was a huge hit within the fledgling solar community selling more than 15,000 copies in advance of first printing.
-Nearly 25 years later, when human interest in solar energy was again on the rise, Jim fixed it up a bit and published The Return of the Solar Cat Book, a revised edition - this time in color.
+The original Solar Cat Book was published in the fall of 1979 by Ten Speed Press, in Berkeley, California.
+It was written in the spring and summer of that year - a huge hit within the fledgling solar community selling over 15,000 copies in advance of first printing.
+It was also translated and printed in Japanese, as evidently many Japanese people like cats maybe because they can be so cute.
+Nearly 25 years later, with human interest in solar energy again on the rise, Jim with the design help of his good friend Kathleen Thorne-Thomsen, fixed up that original version a bit and published The Return of the Solar Cat Book, - this time in color.

-Since that second release human interest and use of solar has grown dramatically, though not quite as far and fast as cats know it must, but at least they are moving in the right direction.
+Since that second release human interest and use of solar has grown dramatically - exponentially, as some might say, but this time with steadily increasing exponents!
+Growth not quite as far and fast as cats know it must, but at least people seem to be moving in the right direction!

-Jim pursued his lifelong career as a consultant and researcher in solar energy research and development.
-The focus of his work is solar radiation measurement, but he has also designed and built solar thermal and electric systems, assisted in the energy design of buildings, and development of large scale solar power plants over a career stretching back to the days of the first U.S. energy crisis.
+As a consultant and researcher in solar energy research and development, Jim eventually focused on solar radiation measurement - an often dismissed specialty but which nonetheless is the foundation upon which our solar future rests.
+He also helped design and build solar thermal and electric systems, assisted in the energy design of buildings, and development of large scale photovoltaic power plants.
 His clients have included U.S. and foreign national laboratories, governments, electric utilities, solar power plant developers, industrial and commercial businesses at all scales, as well as the occasional regular person.
 Of course his most prestigious work is as humanity's lead Emissary to the International Solar Cat Society.

 Jim lives in Berkeley California with his wife, Elizabeth, and a continuing series of successors to Parsley and Mouse.